Adding and Managing Filters

 You can then add as many rules as you like by selecting filters that the current filter depends on and entering values that need to be matched with those filters in order for the current filter to be shown or hidden.

-For example, select Categories, is one of, and enter 1,5,10 to the text field so that your filter will be shown/hidden if one of the three categories (categories with ID 1, 5, or 10) is selected for the Categories filter in the filter form.
+For example, select Categories, is one of, and enter 1,5,10 in the text field so that your filter will be shown or hidden if one of the three categories (categories with ID 1, 5, or 10) is selected for the Categories filter in the filter form.

 Use the Add More button to add more rules.
-To delete a rule, hover over to the rule that you wish to remove and click the red button displayed.
+To delete a rule, hover over the rule you wish to remove and click the red button displayed.

 Deleting a filter